android2221/arduino-projects/heads-up-light/README.md

 An assistive device that allows a student to toggle a light strip on/off to call attention to them in a classroom, similar to raising a hand.
 Complete with rainbow effects :rainbow:

 ## How to use
 This build used a capacitive touch pad to toggle the light off and on.
-The user places the touch pad in a convenient location on a wheelchair and it activates instantly when touched.
-To deactivate, touch again.
+The user places the touch pad in a convenient location on a wheelchair.
 The light assembly is attached to a support on the wheelchair with rubberized twist ties.
 The color pallette changes randomly on each activation of the light.

 ## Photos
 <img src="./images/light-gif.gif" width="250"> <img src="./images/completed_1.jpeg" width="250"> <img src="./images/completed_2.jpeg" width="250"> <img src="./images/completed_3.jpeg" width="250"> <img src="./images/completed_4.jpeg" width="250"> <img src="./images/completed_5.jpeg" width="250"> <img src="./images/completed_6.jpeg" width="250"> <img src="./images/completed_8.jpeg" width="250">